 On March 11, the World Health Organization (WHO) officially declared the coronavirus disease (COVID-19) a pandemic.
-As of today, the coronavirus has infected nearly 120,000 people and has killed more than 4,000 people worldwide.
+As of today, the coronavirus has infected over 120,000 people and has killed more than 4,000 people worldwide.
 In the U.S., more than 1,200 cases of COVID-19 and over 30 deaths have been reported.
 The rising number of COVID-19 cases has prompted everyone to run to their nearest supermarket and stockpile groceries in the event of a quarantine.

 Unfortunately, third-party sellers are taking advantage of the panic surrounding the coronavirus by marking up disinfectant products that are sold out in-stores.
 Amazon, Walmart, eBay, and Etsy are among the many online retailers that are struggling to curb price gouging on hand sanitizers, surgical masks, and hazmat suits.
 According to CNBC, markups on face masks were as high as 582%.
 On Amazon, a two-pack of Purell in 1-liter bottles was being sold for $350.
 On eBay, a 50-pack of N95 masks was being sold for $250.

 To stop price inflation amid the coronavirus hysteria, eBay recently announced a ban on new listings for N95 and N100 masks, disinfecting wipes, and hand sanitizers.
 Last week, Amazon confirmed that it had removed more than one million products from its website for misleading claims and price gouging.
 Facebook also started to ban ads that claimed to cure the Coronavirus, created a sense of urgency, or otherwise attempted to cash-in on the COVID-19 outbreak.